Bira/octopus-carnival/_posts/2019-02-03-wir-mm-4e-archons.md

 ### Ice Archon Rimehammer

 A level 19 Soldier who fights like a Brute.
-His huge ice mail slows on a hit, and deals extra damage to slowed targets.
+His huge ice maul slows on a hit, and deals extra damage to slowed targets.
 Its most soldierly trait is an aura that freees the ground around it and makes it difficult terrain to enemies.